 One of the significant differences between Hanoi and Saigon is that Hanoi is in north Vietnam, and Saigon is in the southern part of Vietnam.
 This means that the two cities are in completely different locations.

-For example, it takes me less time to fly to Hong Kong, Guangzhou, or Shenzhen, China, than flying from Hanoi to Saigon.
-Hanoi is far closer to Hong Kong and China than Saigon or south Vietnam.
+For example, flying from Hanoi to Saigon takes me less time than flying to Hong Kong, Guangzhou, or Shenzhen, China.
+Hanoi is far closer to Hong Kong and China than Saigon or South Vietnam.

 2 – Hanoi and Saigon Were Once Separate Countries